 - Enjoy with some melted butter and your favorite seasoning.

-Crab meat in the shell:
+How to reheat crab meat in the shell:

 - Add water to a large pot and bring to a boil.

-Crab meat out of the shell:
+How to reheat crab meat out of the shell:

 - Preheat your oven to 300 degrees Fahrenheit.